libris/lxlviewer/lxl-web/src/routes/(app)/[[lang=lang]]/help/en.md

 Here we will continuously provide information about newly added features and planned developments:

+### TBA

+- Improvements in the filter panel, filter items can now be sorted by preference.
+- Bug fixes

 ### 2024-09-09

 - Loan status information now shown in the library holdings list